open-component-model/ocm-spec/doc/glossary.md

 [access method](#accmeth) used to access [Helm Charts](#helmchart) in a Helm repository.

 #### [Helm Chart](appendix/B/helm.md)<a id="helmchart"/>
-A set of files describing the deplyoment of a Kubernetes application using the [Helm](https://helm.sh/) deployment mechanism.
+A set of files describing the deployment of a Kubernetes application using the [Helm](https://helm.sh/) deployment mechanism.

 see [element identity](#elemid), [component identity](#compid), [component version identity](#compversid)